J Resort: History

-By 2006, Sands Regent owned and operated three properties, all in the Reno-Sparks area; they included the flagship Sands Regency, the small Rail City Casino in Sparks, and the Gold Ranch Casino/RV Park in Verdi.
+By 2006, Sands Regent owned and operated three properties, all in the Reno-Sparks area; they included the flagship Sands Regency, the small Rail City Casino in Sparks, and the Gold Ranch Casino/RV Park in Verdi, Nevada.
 Las Vegas–based Herbst Gaming (later Affinity Gaming), famous for its "Terrible's" trademark, began looking into the Reno market in 2005.
 The company wanted to get into the market quickly and saw opportunity with Sands Regent.
 Herbst Gaming bid for and won the company assets, finalizing its deal in October 2006.
 Sands Regent CEO Ferenc Szony remained on board.
 The Sands Regency became Sands Regency, "A Terrible's Property".
 A major renovation had begun in 2005, and Herbst Gaming finished it in 2007.

 Many Reno locals and tourists know the Sands for its vibrant exterior color schemes; for over 10 years the Sands was always red with white accents, then suddenly overnight in 2003 Sands Regent painted it a bright yellow with blue accents that received mixed reviews.
 After the Herbst buyout, they painted it a softer gold with red accents to depict a skyline on the hotel towers' facade that received media attention for creativity.

 Tony Roma's closed in 2006, and was replaced with Fuzio Pasta and Steaks in 2007, as part of a renovation at the Sands.
 In 2011, Fuzio's was closed due to lack of popularity and was quickly replaced with a casual-upscale bistro called The Copa.
-The resort also includes a coffee shop and a buffet, and added Taco's Tijuana in 2017.
+The resort also includes a coffee shop and a buffet, and added Tacos Tijuana in 2017.
 Mel's Diner closed at the end of 2022.

-On February 1, 2013, Affinity sold the Sands Regency, along with the Gold Ranch and another casino in Dayton, for $19.2 million to Truckee Gaming, a new company led by Szony.
-In July 2017, Jacobs Entertainment purchased the property from Truckee Gaming for $30 million.
+On February 1, 2013, Affinity sold the Sands Regency, along with the Gold Ranch and another casino in Dayton, Nevada, for $19.2 million to Truckee Gaming, a new company led by Szony.
+In July 2017, Jacobs Entertainment, Inc. purchased the property from Truckee Gaming for $30 million.